Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 Retry Pattern helped the team build a web app that insulates the user experience from these transient errors.

-To implement the Retry Pattern in ASP.NET Core they use the [Polly](https://github.com/App-vNext/Polly) library.
+To implement the Retry Pattern in ASP.NET Core, they use the [Polly](https://github.com/App-vNext/Polly) library.
 This enables them to use fluent APIs that describe the behavior they want in one central location of the app.
-In the following screenshot you can see that the Retry Pattern is setup for all service calls made to the concert search service.
+In the following screenshot, you can see that the Retry Pattern is setup for all service calls made to the concert search service.